 X

-The Invention & Historical Significance of Blue LED
+The Invention of Blue LED – “Second Lighting Revolution after Edison”

 Optronics Industry | 2024-09-10

 Nowadays, white LED lighting fixtures and full-color LED screens based on red, green and blue (RGB) three-color LEDs can be seen everywhere.
 In fact, the emergence of white LED lighting fixtures and full-color LED screens is not an easy task.
 From the earliest red LED, to green LED, and then to the emergence of blue LED, behind them are without exception the hard work and dedication of scientists.
 In particular, the invention of blue LED can be said to be a major breakthrough in the field of semiconductor lighting technology, and is known as the “second lighting revolution after Edison.”
-Next, let’s take a detailed look at the invention background and invention process of blue LED.
+Now, let’s dive in the invention of blue LED and learn how it is developed.

 Blue LED